sastraxi/great-bear-postgraphile/learn.md

 }
 ```

 Success!
 Some data.
-So how do we solve the problem?
+So how do we solve this problem generally?

 If we pass in a JWT secret on the command line using the `--jwt-secret` option, the `postgraphile` process will start pulling JWTs from the `Authorization:` HTTP header.
 If they're valid, it'll then set the claims included as `jwt.claims.*` in the transaction wrapping each SQL query (there's a reason this is the idiomatic way to set `user_id` with Graphile; it's so easy).